shane-tomlinson/browserid-wordpress/readme.txt

 * Bug Fix: site name can now contain ' and &
 * Bug Fix: no more static warnings in strict PHP mode
 * Bug Fix: remove plugin options from database when de-activated
+* Bug Fix: incorrect button link for example button link in the FAQ

 = 0.43 =
 * Continue with 0.41